JunjieXia14/CellMirror/source/Integrating ST and scRNA-seq Data.rst

-Integrating ST adn scRNA-seq Data
+Integrating ST and scRNA-seq Data
 =================================

 In this tutorial, we show how to apply ``CellMirror`` to integrate ST and scRNA-seq data.